open-simh/.github/docs/simdocs/pdp11_doc.md

 SET RQn RRD40 set type to RRD40 (CD ROM)

-SET RQn RAUSER{=n} set type to RA82 with n MB\'s
+SET RQn RAUSER{=n} set type to RA82 with n MB's

-SET -L RQn RAUSER{=n} set type to RA82 with n LBN\'s
+SET -L RQn RAUSER{=n} set type to RA82 with n LBN's

 The type options can be used only when a unit is not attached to a file.
-RAUSER is a \"user specified\" disk; the user can specify the size of the disk in either MB (1000000 bytes) or logical block numbers (LBN\'s, 512 bytes each).
+RAUSER is a "user specified" disk; the user can specify the size of the disk in either MB (1000000 bytes) or logical block numbers (LBN's, 512 bytes each).
 The minimum size is 5MB; the maximum size is 2GB without extended file support, 1TB with extended file support.

 Units can be set ENABLED or DISABLED.
 Each RQ controller supports the BOOT command.
 In a Unibus system, an RQ supports 18b addressing and